THANK YOU to all who have given financial support or volunteer service hours to the LHA Nepal Aid Project!

 Recalling that the government of Nepal sent $50,000 in aid to New Orleans in the wake of Hurricane Katrina, an LHA volunteer team organized and hosted a benefit in the botanical gardens of City Park to aid Nepal.
 The event, including music, food, cocktails, and an auction, raised more than $53,000!
 Click here for a short video about the success of this fundraiser.
 LHA continues working on earthquake relief projects as donations come in for Nepal.

-Corrugated metal sheltered the Nepalese during monsoon
+Corrugated metal LHA donated sheltered Nepalese during monsoon

-season and will be incorporated into permanent
+season and then was incorporated into rebuilding their homes.

 Transporting supplies: Project Manager Pema Chime.